Henry Sturt, 1st Baron Alington: Marriages and children

 On 10 February 1892, Sturt wed Evelyn Henrietta Leigh.

 East End landlord

-Amongst other holdings, various branches of the family had owned land in London's East End for centuries and "Lord Alington, was still in possession of all but a small portion of the combined Pitfield estates in Hoxton when these were submitted to public auction in 1917".
+Amongst other holdings, various branches of the family had owned land in London's East End for centuries and the first Lord Alington's son, second Lord Alington "was still in possession of all but a small portion of the combined Pitfield estates in Hoxton when these were submitted to public auction in 1917".
+Frank Chapple who grew up on Pitfield Street, Hoxton, described it as a "slum village".

 Lord Alington was one of the private landlords specifically named in relation to the terrible conditions in the East End in the London Poverty Maps compiled by Charles Booth in the 1890s.
 "Some private landlords were also criticised.
 Infant mortality in Shoreditch, one investigator recorded, was 22 per 1000, much higher than the London average.
 Quoting an anonymous interviewee, he drew attention to the 'disgraceful meanness' of Lord Alington, who owned the whole parish and 'drew £20,000 from the neighbourhood'."